Esri/geoai-retail/docs/docs/index_ck.md

 ## Getting Started

-GeoAI-Retail provides a template for starting projects taking advantage of the combined capabilities of [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) with the [Business Analyst Extension](https://www.esri.com/en-us/arcgis/products/arcgis-business-analyst/resources), Esri Cloud GIS ([ArcGIS Enterprise](https://enterprise.arcgis.com/en/) or [ArcGIS Online](https://www.arcgis.com/index.html)), and the broad ecosystem of Machine Learning technologies using Python in a [Conda](https://docs.conda.io/en/latest/) environment.
+GeoAI-Cookiecutter provides a template for starting projects taking advantage of the combined capabilities of [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview), Esri Cloud GIS ([ArcGIS Enterprise](https://enterprise.arcgis.com/en/) or [ArcGIS Online](https://www.arcgis.com/index.html)), and the broad ecosystem of Machine Learning technologies using Python in a [Conda](https://docs.conda.io/en/latest/) environment.
+Although it is designed to accommodate environments _not_ including ArcGIS Pro, it then becomes little more than Cookiecutter Data Science.
+Consequently, it is _highly_ recommended you use GeoAI-Cookiecutter in an ArcGIS Pro Python Conda environment, which is installed with ArcGIS Pro.

 #### Requirements

 * ArcGIS Pro 2.4 or greater (Python 3.6 and Conda come with it)
-* Cookiecutter >= 1.4.0
+* Cookiecutter

 Cookiecutter is _not_ installed by default, but can easily be installed by opening the Python Command Prompt by going to Start > Programs > ArcGIS > Python Command Prompt.
 This opens a command prompt with the default Conda environment for ArcGIS Pro activated.
 This environment is named `arcgispro-py3`, and is in parentheses prefixing the normal command prompt on the left side.